-By monitoring their supply chains and/or performance at the source of production, 18 SC companies were able to quantify the percentage of their cocoa volumes in compliance with their commitment (See Figure 3).
-Twenty companies, including Barry Callebaut, Hershey Company, and Mondelēz, claimed they verified their commitment progress through a third party, with most verification conducted as part of the certification process.
-Hershey, for example, reports using independent auditors to verify that its certified cocoa supplies follow the environmental and social standards in their cocoa commitment specifications.
+By monitoring their supply chains and/or performance at the source of production, 25 SC companies were able to quantify the percentage of their cocoa volumes in compliance with their commitment (See Figure 3).
+Eighteen companies, including Barry Callebaut, Hershey Company, and Mondelez, claimed they verified their commitment progress through a third party, with most verification conducted as part of the certification process.
+Hershey, for example, reports using independent auditors to verify that its certified cocoa supplies follow the environmental and social standards in their cocoa commitment specifications.28,29

-Most SC companies carried out monitoring and verification for their direct supply chains using surveys, audits, and, to a lesser degree, geospatial monitoring.
-Yet few companies have policies in place that address cocoa supply chain risks with indirect suppliers.
-Several companies rely only on third-party certifications to verify supplier compliance with deforestation-free standards.
-Overall, corporate reporting on monitoring and verification for both direct and indirect suppliers is inconsistent, revealing a clear opportunity for companies to manage forest risks in their cocoa supply chains.
+Most SC companies carried out monitoring and verification for their supply chains using surveys, audits, and geospatial monitoring.
+Several companies rely on third-party certifications to verify supplier compliance with deforestation-free standards.
+Overall, corporate reporting on monitoring and verification for both direct and indirect suppliers is frequently minimal, which can lead companies to overlook serious risks in their cocoa supply chains.
+This reveals a clear opportunity for companies to increase transparency for how they manage forest risks in cocoa supply chains.

-&lt;sup>28 Hershey Company.
+28 Hershey Company.
 "Hershey's Cocoa Certification Press Release."
 Accessed 25 Jan 2021. www.thehersheycompany.com/content/dam/corporateus/documents/legal/source-100-certified-cocoa-2020.pdf

-&lt;sup>29 It is not clear whether this refers to the standard audits facilitated by the certifying body as part of the certification process, or if Hershey's is applying additional scrutiny.
+29 It is not clear whether this refers to the standard audits facilitated by the certifying body as part of the certification process, or if Hershey's is applying additional scrutiny.